shejialuo/code_for_study/OS/TheLittleBookofSemaphores/README.md

 It's a free book.
 You can find in [here](https://greenteapress.com/wp/semaphores/).
 It's really wonderful.

 Because this book is written mostly by pseudo code.
-I'll write the code in Python.
+I'll write the code in Python with semaphores, and write the code in C with mutexes and conditional variables using `pthread`.
-I won't write in C, well you know, make life easier.